 - Schedule Changes: Parents will be charged each Sunday for an ongoing course, so try to make any necessary scheduling changes by Saturday at the latest.

-To dive deeper into the world of ongoing learning experiences, check out this course designed to help you succeed at creating outstanding classes.
+To dive deeper into the world of ongoing learning experiences, check out the Educator Handbook designed to help you succeed at creating outstanding classes.
 If an ongoing class doesn’t sound right for your topic, explore the many other class formats available on Outschool.